 - Purchase, display and celebrate collections that improve community members' access to library resources relating to under-represented backgrounds, experiences and identities. - Provide equitable access to library eResources such as eBooks, eMagazines and movie streaming. - To purchase, display and celebrate resources relevant to Aboriginal and Torres Strait Islander communities to ensure our community has access to Aboriginal authors and relevant information.
 Resources relating to local Aboriginal history and culture, as well postsettlement history, will continue to be an important part of library collections.
-We are committed to the actions of the Kingston Reconciliation Action Plan April 2022 -April 2024. - Purchase specifically focused LOTE collections for language groups of a significant population size within the Kingston community - Purchase materials (in English) which reflect and describe accurately the cultural and religious diversity of local communities - Purchase a wide range of physical and digital resources for supporting learning English and adult literacy - Providing resources that relate to neurodivergence in accessible formats including dyslexia friendly resources. - Provide inclusive and relevant programs and services through outreach that actively engage the community in library collections and services beyond the library buildings. - Run Digital literacy classes and lending of iPads to gain digital literacy skills - Purchase and explore Lendable STEAM Kits to give access to technology to our community where practical.
+We are committed to the actions of the Kingston Reconciliation Action Plan April 2022 -April 2024. - Purchase specifically focused LOTE collections for language groups of a significant population size within the Kingston community - Purchase materials (in English) which reflect and describe accurately the cultural and religious diversity of local communities - Purchase a wide range of physical and digital resources for supporting learning English and adult literacy - Providing resources that relate to neurodivergence in accessible formats including dyslexia friendly resources. - Provide inclusive and relevant programs and services through outreach that actively engage the community in library collections and services beyond the library buildings. - Run Digital literacy classes and lending of iPads to gain digital literacy skills - Purchase and explore Library of Things Lendable kits to give access to technology and sustainability products for our community where practical and at our discretion.